evans1112/bcitoolboxrmd/docs/modelfit/discfitting.rst

 2. Number of simulations

 Number of samples for the probability distribution for each case.
-Users can choose 1000 for testing and 10000 for final publication.
+Users can set 1000 for testing and 10000 for final publication.

 3. Fit type

-The BCI toolbox provides three fit types, which is also how errors are
+The BCI toolbox provides several fit types, which is also how error (cost) is
 calculated: